matt-whitfield/mattsWebSite/src/content/blog/food-friendly-blog.md

 ## **Why This Matters More Than Ever**

-In the age of AI, product development has become dangerously easy.
+In the age of AI, product development has become remarkably easy.
 Claude builds applications in minutes.
 ChatGPT writes websites in seconds.
 Teams are "supercharged"—but here's the problem: velocity without vision creates the same cascading complexity I faced, just faster.

 The question becomes: Are we designing products, or just assembling parts?